Did you know that 4 out of 5 organizations in the US are now using low-code/no-code solutions for business automation and app development?

 In airSlate, all Bots are split into two categories — Automation and Integration.

-- Automation Bots are used to automate a specific Flow by completing tasks like sending notifications, sending reminders, populating documents with CRM data, etc.
+- Automation Bots are used to automate a specific Template by completing tasks like sending notifications, sending reminders, populating documents with CRM data, etc.

 In another example, San Diego’s NewSchool of Architecture & Design was able to transform their form completion process using airSlate’s rule-based bot automation.
 They built the rules they required directly into their forms so that they are forwarded to the correct department for approval, and then back to the Registrar’s Office as an email sent directly into their Customer Management System.